 You CANNOT use this exam to place out of the Morehouse language requirement.
-Only verified AP, International Baccalaureate and CLEP scores, or transferrable credit and native-speaking ability, will be reviewed for credit.
+Only verified AP, International Baccalaureate, OPI and CLEP scores, or transferrable credit and native-speaking ability, will be reviewed for credit.
 Even if credit is granted, the Department of Modern Foreign Languages strongly encourages students to continue taking upper-level language courses to maintain and improve their fluency.

 To re-access exam results, log back on, fill in the top part of the survey as you did when you took the exam, and click the resume button.
 (This process also works if the exam is interrupted—as long as you have answered at least one question.)

-There is no online placement exam for Chinese.
 If you are interested in taking Chinese, contact the Director of Chinese Studies, Dr. Ruihua Shen.
 The Director will evaluate your Chinese level and determine what course level you will need to register into.